solana-mobile/solana-mobile-doc-site/docs/getting-started/intro.md

 title: Solana Mobile Documentation
 ---

-import CTAButton from "../../src/components/CTAButton" import Card from "../../src/components/Card" import SDKCard from "../../src/components/SDKCard" import CardLayout from "../../src/layouts/CardLayout"
+import Card from "../../src/components/Card" import CardLayout from "../../src/layouts/CardLayout"

 The **Solana Mobile Stack (SMS)** is an open source collection of libraries that provides key technologies for building Mobile dApps that can interact with the Solana network.
-This documentation site provides guides, tutorials, and references to help developers get started building on Solana.
+This documentation site provides guides, tutorials, and references to help developers get started building on Solana Mobile.

 The SDK is primarily developed and maintained by the [Solana Mobile](https://github.com/solana-mobile) team, but welcomes contributions from the community!